SchedMD/slurm/contribs/slurm_completion_help/README.md

 or whatever shell other than ``sh`` you prefer.

-For system wide use with bash put the file in

-    /etc/bash_completion.d/

 The syntax file is then read and applied on a Shell script after the usual syntax file has been processed.

 ### Known issues